Croatian War of Independence: Croatian forces

 The Croatian military eased their equipment shortage by seizing the JNA barracks in the Battle of the Barracks.

 The Croatian military was in a much worse state than that of the Serbs.
 In the early stages of the war, lack of military units meant that the Croatian Police force would take the brunt of the fighting.
-The Croatian National Guard (Zbor narodne garde), the new Croatian military, was formed on 11 April 1991, and gradually developed into the Croatian Army (Hrvatska vojska) by 1993.
+The Croatian National Guard (Zbor narodne garde), the new Croatian military, was formed on April 11, 1991, and gradually developed into the Croatian Army (Hrvatska vojska) by 1993.
 Weaponry was in short supply, and many units were either unarmed or were equipped with obsolete World War II-era rifles.
 The Croatian Army had only a handful of tanks, including World War II-surplus vehicles such as the T-34, and its Air Force was in an even worse state, consisting of only a few Antonov An-2 biplane crop-dusters that had been converted to drop makeshift bombs.
 Several paramilitaries formations participated in the war, the largest of which were the Croatian Defence Forces (HOS), the military wing of the far-right Croatian Party of Rights, with Dobroslav Paraga serving as supreme commander.
 At the outset of the war, Tomislav Merčep organized the first 2,000 volunteers on the Croatian side; units under his command were responsible for atrocities against Serb civilians.

 In August 1991, the Croatian Army had fewer than 20 brigades.
 After general mobilization was instituted in October, the size of the army grew to 60 brigades and 37 independent battalions by the end of the year.
 In 1991 and 1992, Croatia was also supported by 456 foreign fighters, including British (139), French (69), and German (55).
 The seizure of the JNA's barracks between September and December helped to alleviate the Croatians' equipment shortage.
 By 1995, the balance of power had shifted significantly.
 Serb forces in Croatia and Bosnia and Herzegovina were capable of fielding an estimated 130,000 troops; the Croatian Army, Croatian Defence Council (Hrvatsko vijeće obrane) (HVO), and the Army of the Republic of Bosnia and Herzegovina could field a combined force of 250,000 soldiers and 570 tanks.
+According to Jutarnji list, nearly 10,000 ethnic Serbs fought on the Croatian side per official government records.
+The number could be as much as 20,000 according to unofficial data.